 1. Title and subtitle

-Make sure the app name and subtitle work together.
-The title should usually carry the clearest category or intent keyword you can realistically win.
-The subtitle should add different words, not repeat the title.
+Your title and subtitle should work as a pair.
+The title usually carries the clearest category or intent keyword you can realistically win.
+The subtitle should add new language, not repeat the same words in a slightly different order.

 • Title fits Apple's 30-character limit.